Mystified - Primal Mystification

 04 > back to the primal > 11:22 > mp3

-Purchase for $9.99 on Hypnos Online Store
+Purchase direct for $9.99

 Reviews

 "The fifty-minute Primal Mystification is the first release by Mystified (aka US ambient-electronic musician Thomas Park) to appear on Hypnos Secret Sounds.
 Park is no novice, as he's collaborated with artists such as Nunc Stans (One Thousand Dreams, Dataobscura), Robin Storey (Rapoon), and Nigel Ayers (Nocturnal Emissions).
-The four tracks on Primal Mystification are restrained in character and induce a state of calm in the listener—which isn't to suggest they're uneventful, as there's lots of activity and detail on display.
-Likening the mercurial drone sounds to the emergence of human beings from the ‘primordial ooze,' Park shapes minimal elements (some of it created from field recordings) into ten-minute-plus settings of placid design using ringing ambient washes, willowy synthetics, elemental percussive patterns, and simple melodic phrases voiced by piano.
-In “Massive Turning,” elegant piano playing drapes itself across long-form droning tones anchored by a gently swinging rhythm track made up of acoustic-sounding percussive elements (hand drums, bells).
-“Departing Certainty” exudes a ghostly, even tribal quality in its crystalline swirls and cavernous rumble, while both “Not Knowing Where,” its nocturnal whistling tones animated by a midtempo rhythm track, and “Back to the Primal,” its ethereal shimmer augmented by Eastern-sounding percussive pulsations, are energized by comparison."
+The four tracks on Primal Mystification are restrained in character and induce a state of calm in the listener -- which isn't to suggest they're uneventful, as there's lots of activity and detail on display.
+Likening the mercurial drone sounds to the emergence of human beings from the 'primordial ooze,' Park shapes minimal elements (some of it created from field recordings) into ten-minute-plus settings of placid design using ringing ambient washes, willowy synthetics, elemental percussive patterns, and simple melodic phrases voiced by piano.
+In "Massive Turning," elegant piano playing drapes itself across long-form droning tones anchored by a gently swinging rhythm track made up of acoustic-sounding percussive elements (hand drums, bells).
+"Departing Certainty" exudes a ghostly, even tribal quality in its crystalline swirls and cavernous rumble, while both "Not Knowing Where," its nocturnal whistling tones animated by a midtempo rhythm track, and "Back to the Primal," its ethereal shimmer augmented by Eastern-sounding percussive pulsations, are energized by comparison."

 --Reviewed by Textura.org